vid-koci/bert-commonsense/README.md

 The following libraries are needed to run the code: Python 3 (version 3.6 or later),  numpy (version 1.14 was used), pytorch (version 0.4.1 was used), tqdm, boto3, nltk (version 3.3 was used), requests, Spacy (version 2.0.13 was used), Spacy en\_core\_web\_lg model.

+If you evaluate any of the models on the GAP dataset, we encourage you to check out [this project](https://github.com/vid-koci/weightingGAP) which addresses imbalances within its bias metric.

 To evaluate BERT on all datasets, use the following script:
 ```
 python main.py \